 #MeToo Movement Gathers Force In India

-Women in India are naming and shaming their abusers on social media — one year after sexual assault allegations against Harvey Weinstein kicked off the #MeToo movement in the U.S.
+Women in India are naming and shaming their abusers on social media — one year after sexual assault allegations against Harvey Weinstein catapulted #MeToo into a national movement in the U.S.

 A little more than a week ago, harrowing survivor accounts and screenshots of lewd messages started flooding Twitter and Facebook.
 Among the dozens of men accused of sexual misconduct are senior journalists, Bollywood actors and a minister from the ruling party.

-Note: This story mistakenly stated that the #MeToo movement started a year ago.
-In fact, it was started in 2006, by activist Tarana Burke.
-It took off after allegations of sexual misconduct against movie producer Harvey Weinstein were reported in The New York Times and The New Yorker in October 2017.
-Additionally, this story misspelled Urvashi Butalia's last name as Bhutalia.